ListeningApp/listening-modal-llm/training_documents/grief_cache/grief.md

 It's very common to dream of the dead person, both normal kinds of dreams and distressing dreams or nightmares.
 Often these dreams serve a number of purposes and may give some diagnostic clues as to where the person is in the whole course of mourning.

+## One.
+Attachment, Loss, and the Experience of Grief

 For example, for several years after the death of her mother, Esther suffered from intense guilt over circumstances related to the death.
 This guilt was manifested in low self-esteem and personal recrimination and was associated with considerable anxiety.
 During one of her daily visits to her mother in the hospital, Esther had left the bedside for coffee and a bite of food.
 While she was out, her mother died.

 Esther was filled with remorse, and although we used the usual reality-testing techniques in therapy, the guilt still persisted.
 While in therapy, she had a dream about her mother.
 In this dream, she saw herself trying to assist her mother to walk down a slippery pathway so she would not fall.
 But her mother fell, and nothing Esther could do in the dream would save her.
 It was impossible.
 This dream was a significant turning point in her therapy because she allowed herself to see that nothing she could have done would have kept her mother from dying.
 This important insight gave her permission to shed the guilt that she had been carrying for several years.
-Some ways to utilize dreams in grief counseling and grief therapy are presented in Chapter Six.
+Some ways to utilize dreams in grief counseling and grief therapy are presented in Chapter six.

 ## Avoiding Reminders of the Deceased

 Some people will avoid places or things that trigger painful feelings of grief.
 They might avoid the place where the deceased died, the cemetery, or objects that remind them of their lost loved one.
 One middle-aged woman came for grief counseling when her husband died after a series of coronary attacks, leaving her with two children.
 For a period of time she put all pictures of her husband away in the closet, along with other things that reminded her of him.
 This obviously was only a short-term solution, and as she moved toward a better adaptation of her grief, she was able to bring out the items that she wanted to live with and display his picture on the piano.

-Quickly getting rid of all the things associated with the deceased- giving them away or disposing of them in any way possible even to the point of having a quick disposal of the body-can lead to a complicated grief reaction.
+Quickly getting rid of all the things associated with the deceased, giving them away or disposing of them in any way possible even to the point of having a quick disposal of the body, can lead to a complicated grief reaction.
 This is usually not healthy behavior and is often indicative of a highly ambivalent relationship with the deceased.
-Ambivalent relationships are one of the mediators of mourning described in Chapter three.
+Ambivalent relationships are one of the mediators of mourning described in Chapter Three.

 ## Searching and Calling Out